 The goal of the Physics Department Safety Team is to provide and maintain a safe, healthful and efficient work environment for all, including faculty, staff employees, students and visitors to the Department of Physics.
 To this end we offer a number of useful documents and links:

-Health and Safety Plan (PDF) provides an overview of the departments safety policy, individual responsibilities and safety guidelines for all department employees.
+The Accident Prevention Plan APP (PDF) covers occupational hazards that generally apply to employees, and outlines policies and procedures implemented to reduce or eliminate these hazards.
 It also includes useful information regarding how to respond to emergencies, how to contact your local safety representatives and the minutes of the meetings of the safety team.

-Emergency Evacuation and Operations Plan (PDF) (EEOP) explains how to evacuate the building and how to respond to respond to fires, bomb threats, chemical spills, earthquakes etc. A copy of the plan may be obtained from this site or from the physics department office.
+The Fire Safety and Evacuation Plan FSEP (PDF) explains how to evacuate the building and how to respond to fires, bomb threats, chemical spills, earthquakes etc. A copy of the plan may be obtained from this site or from the physics department office.
 A handy list of brief building emergency procedures can be found here.

 New Employee Safety Form (PDF) must be completed by all new employees, with the assistance and guidance of their supervisor.
 The aim of this document is to effectively bring a new employee up to speed regarding the safety issues of their new position and the department as a whole.